icaroharry/AEDS/README.md

 ```

 >> ####2.2.4.getDataSourceFilter():
 >> This method gets the DataSource filter.
-Example:
+Implementation:
 >>
 >